Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-5-Extra-strength-methods/README.md

 ### pseudocode
-`Declare` an int array to hold the locatinos cells.
+`Declare` an int array to hold the locations cells.
 Call it `locationCells` `Declare` an int to hold the number of hits.
 Call it numOfHits and Set it to 0

 `Declare` a checkYourself() method that takes a String for the user's guess ("1", "3", etc)